 A SUSTAINABLE AND RESILIENT GATEWAY

-To promote a sustainable and resilient gateway, it is important to consider the amount of greenspace we maintain in the Gateway area.
-Greenspace helps to reduce greenhouse gas emissions and flood risk, which can help to address vulnerabilities in the Gateway area to sea level rise and climate change impacts.
+Greenspace helps reduce greenhouse gas emissions and flood risk, which can help to address vulnerabilities in the Gateway area to sea level rise and climate change impacts.

 A CONNECTED GATEWAY